 Dog Training – What Works, and What Doesn't

-Some dog training methods are based on what makes the OWNER feel good, rather than what on actually makes sense to the dog.
+Some dog training methods are based on what makes the owner feel good, rather than what on actually makes sense to the dog.
 For example, "positive-only" dog training is a big fad right now.
-Now, treats can be great motivators for training Afghan Hounds, but if your dog will only obey for a treat, then HE is in charge of his obedience, not you. [read more]
+Now, treats can be great motivators for training Afghan Hounds, but if your dog will only obey for a treat, then he is in charge of his obedience, not you. [read more]

 Here are my dog training tips for training Afghan Hound puppies and adult dogs:

 Keep your Afghan Hound on-leash.
 Afghan Hounds are hunting dogs who will chase anything that runs.
-Yes, certainly you want to teach your Afghan Hound to "Come" when called – you must work hard on this – but count on this command being most useful when you're calling your Afghan Hound inside a fenced area.
+Of course you want to teach your Afghan Hound to "Come" when called – and you must work hard on this.
+But for safety, you should count on this command being most useful when you're calling your Afghan Hound inside a fenced area.

-Teach your Afghan Hound puppy that he cannot chase your cat or small dog.
-Sighthounds have powerful chasing (and grabbing) instincts, and these must be quashed right from the beginning if you want to keep smaller pets safe.
-In fact, when you have small pets, I recommend not allowing your Afghan Hound puppy to chase ANY living creature (squirrels, rabbits, birds).
+Teach your Afghan Hound that he cannot chase your cat or small dog.
+Sighthounds have powerful chasing (and grabbing) instincts.
+These instincts should be quashed right from the beginning if you want to keep smaller pets safe.
+In fact, when you have small pets, I recommend not allowing your Afghan Hound to chase ANY living creature (squirrels, rabbits, birds).

 Teach the right words to your Afghan Hound.
 My method of training Afghan Hounds includes teaching specific words in specific ways so that your dog not only learns the words but also develops the respectful attitude that makes him happy to obey you.
-You will need to work especially hard on "Come." [read more about teaching words to your Afghan Hound]
+You will need to work especially hard on "Come."

-With other dogs, Afghan Hounds are usually very good, but they were bred to hunt other animals, so most Afghan Hounds have strong instincts to chase and seize small fleeing creatures.
-This can make for conflict if you own a cat, although most Afghan Hounds who are properly raised with cats do live peacefully with their own family cat. [read more about why your dog acts the way he does toward strangers and other animals]
+With other dogs, Afghan Hounds are usually very good.
+But they were bred to hunt other animals, so most Afghan Hounds have instincts to chase and seize small fleeing creatures.
+This can make for conflict if you own a cat, although most Afghan Hounds who are properly raised with cats do live peacefully with their own family cat.
+Read more about why your dog acts the way he does toward strangers and other animals.